-There is a second smaller double bedroom that doubles as storage (for the travel cot, high chair, clothes airer, ironing board, extra bedding etc), but is also prettily furnished with a single bed and wardrobe, and would comfortably accommodate a small child if necessary.
-It has also been used many times for a third adult.
+There is a second smaller double bedroom that doubles as storage (for the travel cot, high chair, clothes airer, ironing board, extra bedding etc), but is also prettily furnished with a single bed and wardrobe, and would comfortably accommodate a third adult or a child.

-Externally, there is a fully enclosed grassed garden with stunning views and a charcoal BBQ.
+Externally, there is a fully enclosed grassed garden with stunning views and a stand for a disposable BBQ.
 The table and chairs allow you to enjoy dinner overlooking the water, while a patio at the top of the garden allows you to relax on the bench as you browse the Sunday papers...

 We do accept dogs (and the fully enclosed garden is perfect for them!) but please note that we do make a small charge of £25 per dog to cover extra cleaning costs.